 According to the Maine CDC website, COVID-19 treatment is highly effective at preventing a mild or moderate illness from progressing to becoming severe and life-threatening.
 Treatment is available for unvaccinated individuals, adults age 50 and older and for other people at high risk of getting very sick from COVID-19, such as those who are immunocompromised, have chronic lung or kidney disease, have diabetes, or who smoke (For full list, see https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/people-with-medical-conditions.html ).
 It does not replace vaccination.

 COVID-19 treatment works best if started within the first 5–7 days after symptoms begin.
 Treatment is only available for people with COVID-19 symptoms and a positive COVID-19 test, which can include an at-home test.
 A doctor needs to determine if you are eligible for treatment, and while Drs.
-David and Kathryn are qualified to prescribe medication, testing cannot be done at our facility, and we cannot guarantee that you will be able to get a prescribed medication filled as the number of pharmacies who carry the medications are limited.
-We highly recommend going to a state designated “Test-to-Treat” location where anyone can go to get tested, be seen by a medical provider, and get treated, with access to medication, if deemed appropriate, guaranteed.
+David and Kathryn are qualified to prescribe medication, testing cannot be done at our facility, some of the medications require additional lab testing or pharmacy oversight that we cannot provide, and we cannot guarantee that you will be able to get a prescribed medication filled as the number of pharmacies who carry the medications are limited.
+We highly recommend going to a state designated “Test-to-Treat” location where anyone can go to get tested, be seen by a medical provider, and get treated, with access to medication guaranteed, if deemed appropriate.

 - Bridgton Hospital in Bridgton at 330-7352

 - Northern Light Mercy Hospital in Portland at 204-8551

 - Southern Maine Health Care Walk-in clinics in Waterboro, Sanford, Kennebunk and Saco at 866-722-5165